ilhamwk/accounting/README.md

     mkdir receipt; python main.py

-This will run an HTTP server in localhost:5000.
+This will run an HTTP server on localhost:5000.

 CRUD operations for basic data entries are done.